Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Provoking pathologies

-The key reasons for the development of ophthalmoplegia are pathologies of nerve tissues.
+The key reasons for the development of ophthalmoplegia are pathologies of nerve tissue.
 The disease can be congenital or acquired.

-The congenital form in most cases occurs with other pathologies in the structure of the eye, is included in the complex of symptoms of various genetic abnormalities.
-There is a hereditary condition for the disease.
+The congenital form in most cases occurs with other pathologies in the structure of the eye and is part of a complex of symptoms of various genetic anomalies.
+There is a hereditary cause of the disease.

 Acquired ophthalmoplegia develops as a result of the following reasons: